andrew-torda/simplex/README.md

         fmt.Println("Did not converge")
     }

-Really, one shoul just `go doc -all` to see many more options.
+Really, one should just `go doc -all` to see many more options.